Friday, September 20th

 - Christina Lawand, Manager, Stakeholder Communications at Canadian Institute for Health Information

-- Helena Sonea, Government Relations Director, Canadian Cancer Society, Chair of the QELCCC Advocacy Committee
+- Helena Sonea, Senior Manager of Public Issues, Canadian Cancer Society, Chair of the QELCCC Advocacy Committee

 - Sharon Baxter, CHPCA Executive Director, Secretariat of the QELCCC and advocacy specialist

 Christina Lawand is a Senior Researcher for Health System Analysis and Emerging Issues at the Canadian Institute for Health Information (CIHI).
 She has overseen and led the development of innovative new studies on priority topics for Canadian health systems, including a national baseline report on Access to Palliative Care in Canada (2018), and Advance Directives in Long Term Care: How Often is Do Not Done (2016)?
 Ms. Lawand has also led numerous initiatives to improve health system performance reporting in Canada, including partnership work on the Commonwealth Fund international surveys to compare patient and provider experience in 11 countries, as well as the development of CIHI’s Your Health System: In Brief, an award-winning web tool on health system performance based on a consultation with more than 3,000 Canadians, as well as with national and international experts.